Raptors rally past Bucks for first Finals appearance

 VanVleet’s 3-pointer with 2:28 to play in the half cut the lead to seven.

-Serge Ibaka’s dunk with 1:32 left had the Raptors within five points, and VanVleet’s jumped reduced the lead to three with 1:07 left.
+Ibaka’s dunk with 1:32 left had the Raptors within five points, and VanVleet’s jumper reduced the lead to three with 1:07 left.

 The Bucks scored the final four points of the half to lead 50-43.